 A Marine with nine years of active military service, Ramos earned his membership into the VFW through service during Operation Iraqi Freedom and Operation Enduring Freedom.
 Ramos has been elected as Commander for another year and is a Gold Legacy Life member in his Post.
 His main goal since taking command last year ago was to improve the VFW's message to attract younger members and have an increased community presence.

 "I think we were able to shatter the goals I had for our Post," said Ramos.
 "The new leadership within our Post are Iraq and Afghanistan War veterans who appreciate that the VFW isn't about a smoke-filled bar.
 It's a group of veterans helping fellow veterans, and we aim to maintain the mission of the VFW.
 I'm extremely proud of the work our Post and Auxiliary have done this year, and we're already planning on doing more during our 2019-2020 year."

 Youth scholarships are the next big project the Post will be putting lots of time into.
 The Patriots Pen essay contest for students in grades 6-8 and Voice of Democracy audio-essay contest for students in grades 9-12 will be going full speed in the next few weeks.
 Last year, Post 10818 awarded $2,500 to students throughout St. Croix County.
-The deadline for submissions is October 31, 2019.
-For more information on the theme, rules & regulations, and submission, please visit vfwpost10818.org.
+The deadline for submissions is Oct.
+31, 2019.
+For more information on the theme, rules and regulations, and submission, please visit vfwpost10818.org.